payavel/checkout/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Enhancement
-about: Suggest a new feature for this project.
+about: Suggest a new feature or improvement.
 title: "Title"
-labels: 'feature'
+labels: 'enhancement'
 assignees: ''

 ---